Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Introduction

-\item Particularly noteworthy is the SAC algorithm, which outperforms the DDPG in several aspects.
-SAC introduces an entropy regularization term into the objective function, encouraging more exploratory policy, thereby offering improved robustness and stability compared to DDPG.
-We also compare our proposed methods with DQN, DDQN, and dueling DQN (DuelDQN) \cite{Li2017DeepRL}.
+\item Particularly noteworthy is the RSMB algorithm, which outperforms the RDMB algorithm in several aspects.
+RSMB, using SAC, introduces an entropy regularization term into the objective function, encouraging more exploratory policy and thereby offering improved robustness and stability compared to RDMB.

-\item Comprehensive simulations validate the effectiveness of the proposed DRL algorithms.
-The results indicate that our algorithms learn incrementally from the environment, improve their performance, and exceed the performance of the leading benchmark solutions.